 - For localized stages of aggressive lymphomas (stage I-II1), consolidative radiation therapy after chemotherapy (CHOP-based or equivalent) to the original tumor-involved area with margin (involved field) is given.

-- With residual tumor of aggressive lymphomas after full chemotherapy (6-8 CHOP-based cycles or equivalent), consolidative radiotherapy to the involved area with margin (involved field).
+- With residual tumor of aggressive lymphomas after full chemotherapy (6-8 CHOP-based cycles or equivalent), consolidative radiotherapy to the residual tumor with margin is considered.

-- As palliative radiation therapy, the method is based on guidelines for curative treatment with individual modifications.
+- As palliative radiation therapy, the method is based on guidelines for the curative plan with individual modifications.